PrefectHQ/prefect-background-task-examples/README.md

 You define a task by adding the `@task` decorator to a Python function, after which you can use the `delay` method to run the task in the background.

-If you submit the task for background execution, you'll run a task server in a separate process or container to execute the task.
+If you submit the task for background execution, you'll run a task worker in a separate process or container to execute the task.
 This process is similar to how you would run a Celery worker or an arq worker to execute background tasks.

 ### Defining a task